 A great place to start is with the Leap into Leadership Online (LiLO) module, Connecting Across Cultures.
 This is an informative, self-navigating module guiding you through the importance of intercultural competence in a globalised world.

 Below, you can find a range of online resources to help you get started, from international graduate job directories to examples of writing resumes for the global job market.

 If you’re planning to work overseas, there are plenty of websites to help you find a job:

-- Monash Global Careers – where you can find global job opportunities, including in your home country
+- Monash Global Careers – find global job opportunities, including in your home country

 - GoinGlobal – information about how to apply and live in over 100 countries (postings are updated daily)